Ashwinshankar98/ClassMateBot/README.md

 ### 8. Spam warning and Ban

 When a member is spamming the server, after 5 consecutive messages within a short span of time, they will get a warning.
 The Instructors/TA can ban the spammers or members if necessary.
-A unban command is also added.
+An unban command is also added.

+### 9. Reminder

+This functionality enables members to set a personal reminder.
+After the given amount of time, the bot will remind you in the same channel.

+### 10. Cog Maintenance

+This enables ease usage of cogs.
+Every feature is represented as a cog in our development model.
+This functionlity eable easy maintenance of the cogs.
+You can load, unload or reload a cog with simple commands.

 ---